leotac/joypy/README.md

 Here's a hint: google ["Unknown Pleasures"](https://www.youtube.com/watch?v=ncJ8FCvCofw).
 This kind of plot is now also known as *ridgeline plot*, since the original name is controversial.

-Examples
+Documentation and examples
 --------

+joypy has no real documentation.
-Take a look at this [jupyter notebook](Joyplot.ipynb) for a couple of simple examples.
+You're strongly encouraged to take a look at this [jupyter notebook](Joyplot.ipynb) with a growing number of examples.
+Similarly, github issues may contain some wisdom :-)

 Dependencies
 ------------